 How to Make a Classic Béchamel Sauce

 I received this email from Danielle asking how to thicken her soups to duplicate a "can soup" texture.
 I think she wanted to know about making a bechamel sauce.
 Here is what she said:

-I have recently been into making home made soups, the cooler weather I'm sure being a factor.
+I have recently been into making homemade soups, the cooler weather, I'm sure, being a factor.
 I've been experimenting with trying to thicken my soup.
-I get it creamy by using a thickening agent like cornstarch, but I really enjoy a thick and heavy cream of mushroom or spinach soup.
-Is there some way I can achieve that "can" soup texture, without the can?
+I get it creamy using a thickening agent like cornstarch, but I enjoy a thick and heavy cream of mushroom or spinach soup.
+Is there some way I can achieve that "can" soup texture without the can?
 Thanks for your help.
 Danielle

 I sent this question to Chef Ricco as part of my Ask A Chef feature, and here's what he told me:

 She wants to know if she can get the same texture as in a can of cream of mushroom soup.
 This is easy.
 A basic béchamel sauce will work.

 But if she doesn't want all that dairy, she can puree boiled potatoes and add it to the soup.
 Believe it or not, cooked cauliflower can be pureed and used also.

-It is a a little time consuming but so worth the effort.
-Pronounced (bay-shah-mel), this classic is one of France's five "Mother Sauces" but no one knows for sure when it was first created or by whom.
+It is a little time-consuming but so worth the effort.
+Pronounced (bay-shah-mel), this classic is one of France's five "Mother Sauces," but no one knows for sure when it was first created or by whom.

 What to Serve Bechamel Sauce With

-By itself, it can be served with white meats like chicken or veal or vegetables and egg dishes.
-It is also the base for several other sauces including Mornay sauce which is Béchamel with cheese added to it.
+It can be served with white meats like chicken or veal or vegetables and egg dishes.
+It is also the base for several other sauces, including Mornay sauce which is Béchamel with cheese added to it.

 Some other good ideas for using Bechamel sauce include any cream of soup recipe, eggs Florentine, turkey Tetrazzini, or chicken Cordon Bleu.
 Casseroles, pot pies, open-faced sandwiches, or how about scalloped potatoes?

 Chicken fried steak, chicken ala king, chicken & dumplings.
-Creamed pearl onions, creamed peas, creamed spinach.
-Creamed Anything!
+Creamed pearl onions, creamed peas, and creamed spinach.
+Creamed anything!